furryfixer/gksudo2/index.md

 gksudo2 by default will create it's own log at **/var/log/gksudo2.log**  The entries are not errors, which usually log elsewhere, but instead simple records of the attempted calling of gksudo2, and are made whether the command actually succeeds or fails.

 ## Installation
 It is not difficult to install this script, but the author does not encourage "packaging" it, due to the security concerns.
-To install, make sure you have sudo, polkit, and zenity, then:
+To install, make sure you have sudo, polkit, and zenity/qarma, then:
 - Clone the "main" branch or download the files in it.
 - Move the folder/files to any desired location on the local system.
 - cd  /*_your_folder_with_gksudo2_files*